Ashwin-Codes/Ashwin-Codes/README.md

 <br>
 <h2>What's up with me these days ?</h2>

--   Building a production ready discord music bot where users can create their own playlist and play it in any voice channel with a command.
-Its a feature no music bot have right now.
+-   Building a production ready discord music bot with a never before introduced feature where users can create their own playlist and play it in any voice channel with a command.

--   I have made a lot of side-projects for fun.
-I am documenting (and some clean-ups)them so i could push them to github for everyone.
+-   Getting Into WEB 3.0